Back to Academy

 First Time Home Buyers' Exemption

-• Full exemption for homes up to $500,000
+• Full exemption: Homes up to $500,000

-• Partial exemption up to $525,000
+• Partial exemption: Homes up to $525,000

-• Canadian citizen or permanent resident
+• Requirements: First-time buyer, Canadian citizen or PR

 Newly Built Home Exemption

-• Full exemption up to $750,000
+• Full exemption: Up to $750,000

-• Partial exemption up to $800,000
+• Partial exemption: Up to $800,000

-• New construction or substantially renovated
+• Applies to: New construction or substantially renovated homes

 Speculation and Vacancy Tax

-• Canadian citizens/PR not paying BC income tax: 1%
+Canadian citizens/PR not paying BC tax1%

-• Principal residence
+• Principal residence – your main home

-• Rented at least 6 months/year
+• Rented property – rented at least 6 months per year

 BC Carbon Tax

-• Currently $65 per tonne of CO2
+• Current rate: $80 per tonne of CO2 (2025)

-Medical Services Plan (MSP)
+Medical Services Plan (MSP) & Employer Health Tax

-• Replaced by Employer Health Tax
+• Replacement: Employer Health Tax

 Employer Health Tax

-• Employers with payroll over $500,000
+• Who pays: Employers with payroll over $500,000

-• 1.95% rate for payrolls over $1.5 million
+• Rate: 1.95% for payrolls over $1.5 million

-• No employee contribution
+• Employees: No employee contribution required

 BC Tax Planning Strategies